HatimMano/libraries_battle_DL/README.md

 ## Let's Get Started

-Our journey unfolds in three parts, each harnessing the power of a different library:
+Our journey unfolds in two parts, each harnessing the power of a different library:

-### Part 1: TensorFlow Takes the Stage
+### Part 1: PyTorch Takes the Lead

 Here, we:
 - Prepare the EMNIST dataset
-- Construct a Convolutional Neural Network (CNN)
+- Craft a Convolutional Neural Network (CNN) using PyTorch
 - Train our model
 - Measure its accuracy

-### Part 2: PyTorch Joins the Fray

-In this chapter, we:
-- Prepare the EMNIST dataset once more
-- Craft a Convolutional Neural Network (CNN) using PyTorch
-- Train the model
-- Gauge its accuracy

 ## Unveiling the Results